Study Abroad in Ecuador—Learning Spanish in Quito

 I chose an alternate route.
 I met an intern for Viva Travel Guides in a bar in Quito.
 He told me the company was always looking for writers to do freelance work for their website.
 The offices are based in Quito, so I set up an interview with the editor.
 I gave her some travel articles I had written for a school newspaper and told her which locations I could cover for her.
 She gave made the job.
 The point is to be creative and be aware of one of your most valuable assets: your ability to speak English.

 If earning money is not a priority you may think about volunteer work to help pass the time or to extend the length of your travel.
 Volunteer opportunities in Ecuador are diverse and substantial.
 From working with wildlife conservation on the Galápagos Islands to teaching English in the Amazon, the opportunities are vast.
-Programs include: Global Vision International, www.ecuadorvolunteer.org, and The Global Volunteer Network.
+Programs include: Global Vision International, and www.ecuadorvolunteer.org.

 Shaman in Ecuadorian Amazon.